 Artist applicants for each grant cycle must submit a completed application containing a narrative of introduction, images of previous works or works in progress, a description of current work related to the grant award, and an explanation of financial need (how the grant monies will be utilized).
-The recipient of the grant will be determined, based on the applications submitted, by the NAC Executive Board.
+The recipient of the grant will be determined by the NAC board based on the applications submitted.

-Applications for this grant will be accepted between October 1st, 2020 and March 31st, 2021.
-Notifications will be sent by email after the Northern Arts Council's April, 2021 meeting.
+Applications for this grant will be accepted between October 1 and March 31 each year.
+Notifications will be sent by email after the Northern Arts Council's April meeting.

 Email any questions to: [email protected].

 How to Apply:

 Email the following to [email protected] Please include Individual Artist Grant Program in the subject line.

 - Your name, mailing address, email address, website (if applicable), and telephone number

 - A short one-paragraph bio describing the history of your artistic practice

 - A description of your proposed project and how you think this grant would forward your development as an artist